Podcast Unmachine yourself: #24 Martine Beijerman on unconscious bias, exclusion and becoming allies

 The last session of the trilogy on Power & Integrity, organized by the Els Borst Network D66, will take place on 11 January.
 On March 23 we spoke with professor Martin van Hees and Elliaa Jutte (of Action Aid) about ten principles of feminine leadership and on July 7 Petra Hoogerwerf spoke about psychological safety in organizations in the public domain and Odette van Erken about dilemmas in the local politics.
 During this last lecture, we will have a conversation with Martine Beijerman, led by Jolijn Kouwenhoven.
 Martine did research and wrote the book ‘Vreemde eenden.
 Op zoek naar gelijkheid in een wereld vol anderen’.

-Faculty of Law – UvA: Lunch meeting Diversity
+Faculty of Law – University of Amsterdam

 Crimmigratie & Recht: Book review ‘Vreemde eenden’